-Blondie (The Good) is a professional gunslinger who is out trying to earn a few dollars.
-Angel Eyes (The Bad) is a hit man who always commits to a task and sees it through, as long as he is paid to do so.
-And Tuco (The Ugly) is a wanted outlaw trying to take care of his own hide.
-Tuco and Blondie share a partnership together making money off Tuco's bounty, but when Blondie unties the partnership, Tuco tries to hunt down Blondie.
-When Blondie and Tuco come across a horse carriage loaded with dead bodies, they soon learn from the only survivor (Bill Carson) that he and a few other men have buried a stash of gold in a cemetery.
-Unfortunately Carson dies and Tuco only finds out the name of the cemetery, while Blondie finds out the name on the grave.
+Blondie (The Good) (Clint Eastwood) is a professional gunslinger who is out trying to earn a few dollars.
+Angel Eyes (The Bad) (Lee Van Cleef) is a hitman who always commits to a task and sees it through, as long as he is paid to do so.
+And Tuco (The Ugly) (Eli Wallach) is a wanted outlaw trying to take care of his own hide.
+Tuco and Blondie share a partnership together making money off of Tuco's bounty, but when Blondie unties the partnership, Tuco tries to hunt down Blondie.
+When Blondie and Tuco come across a horse carriage loaded with dead bodies, they soon learn from the only survivor, Bill Carson (Antonio Casale), that he and a few other men have buried a stash of gold in a cemetery.
+Unfortunately, Carson dies and Tuco only finds out the name of the cemetery, while Blondie finds out the name on the grave.
 Now the two must keep each other alive in order to find the gold.
-Angel Eyes (who had been looking for Bill Carson) discovers that Tuco and Blondie meet with Carson and knows ...Written by
+Angel Eyes (who had been looking for Bill Carson) discovers that Tuco and Blondie met with Carson and knows ...Written by

-You're... from Baker...
-Tell Baker that I told him all that I know already.
-Tell him I want to live in peace, understand?
+Tell Baker that I told him all that I know already and I want to live in peace, understand?
 That it's no use to go on tormenting me!
 I know nothing at all about that case of coins.
-Now that gold has disappeared, but if he'd listened, we could have avoided this altogether.
-I went to the Army court; there were no witnesses.
-They couldn't uncover any more.
-I can't tell Baker what happened to the money; go back and tell him that!

 See more »

 159 of 179 people found this review helpful.

 Was this review helpful to you?